The weapons you find on warships and submarines. Not stuff that fires out of your belly button.

 - The US Mk 54 is its intended replacement.
 It combines the warhead and sonar of the Mk 50 (the previous intended replacement of the Mk 46, until post-Cold War budget cuts made a torpedo more expensive than many of the submarines it would be fired at impossible to justify) with the body of the Mk 46.

-- The Russians use the RBU-1000 and RBU-6000 multi-barrel rocket launchers as their depth charge equivalents, although these have significantly smaller warheads than the Limbo.
+- The Russians use the RBU-1000 and RBU-6000 multi-barrel rocket launchers.
 These remain in use largely because they take up so little deck space anyway, because the shallow yet cluttered waters of the Baltic Sea (a major Russian Navy operating area) can reduce sonar detection range to the point that such mortars are occasionally viable, and because they can be used as a last-ditch torpedo defense (fire the mortars in the direction of an incoming torpedo and hope for the best).

 - Position in the water